slackstone/rsvp_system/README.md

 # RSVP System
-A Drupal module for managing calendars and space reservations.
+An Open Source Drupal module for managing calendars and reservations.

 This module provides a comprehensive system for creating and managing reservation requests, locations, and department categorizations.
 It includes the following entities and functionalities: